Aloraio/Alora/README.md

 ---
 ### Compiling and Running

-To install the dependencies as well as Anoma run:
+To install the dependencies as well as Alora run:

 ```bash
 mix deps.get
 mix compile
 ```

-To start an Anoma instance run one of these:
+To start an Alora instance run one of these:

 ```bash
 iex -S mix # starts an interactive shell